Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

-\begin{lemma}{[Lai and Schumaker (2007)]} Let $\{B_{\xi }\}_{\xi \in \mathcal{K}}$ be the Bernstein polynomial basis for spline space $\mathbb{S}$ with smoothness $r$, where $\mathcal{K}$ stands for an index set.
-Then there exist positive constants $c$, $C$ depending on the smoothness $r$ and the shape parameter $\delta$ such that
+\begin{lemma}{[\cite{Lai:Schumaker:07}]} Let $\{B_{\xi }\}_{\xi \in \mathcal{K}}$ be the Bernstein polynomial basis for spline space $\mathbb{S}$ with smoothness $r$, where $\mathcal{K}$ stands for an index set.
+Then there exist positive constants $c$, $C$ depending on the smoothness $r$ and the shape parameter $\delta$ in Condition (C6) such that

 for all $\gamma_{\xi },\xi \in \mathcal{K}$. \end{lemma}